blawson69/LootGenerator/README.md

 # LootGenerator
-> **Changes in version 3.2:** Added a [--test](#--test) parameter to the show command.
-Added default setting for coins (excluding 'no-coins').
-Added gaming sets to the Mundane Items, as well as adding a few missing tools.
-Corrected the Dragon Scale Mail entry to correctly provide a random dragon type, and the armor of resistance entries to correctly provide a random damage type.
-Removed a few cursed items that had snuck in uninvited.
+> **Changes in version 4.0:**
+> 1. Removed PotionManager and GearManager integration, replacing those scripts with the new [ItemDB](https://github.com/blawson69/ItemDB) for managing the addition of items to character sheets.
 >
-> Virtually all items in the database whose name contained parenthesis was modified to remove them, bringing them in line with the documented recommendations and preparing for a major upgrade currently in the works.
-If you have customized the database, it is **highly recommended** that you rename your modified handouts to preserve the contents, [reset the database](#initial-setup), export the new database, then re-customize the new handouts using the old ones.
-(Spells, Gems, and Art have not been changed.
-If you have customized these, you can simply delete the new ones and rename the old ones appropriately.)
+>    Note: Modifications have been made to the default item names to correspond to the ItemDB database.
+If you have customized the database, you _must reset_ your existing database to ensure proper function with or without ItemDB.
+First, rename your modified handouts to preserve their contents (they cannot begin with "Loot Generator:").
+Then [reset the database](#initial-setup), [export](#exporting--importing) the relevant new tables (Spells, Gems, and Art have not been changed), then [re-customize](#custom-items) the new handouts using the old ones, making sure to use any new parameters that may apply.
+>
+> 2. The export function now accepts the `--tables` parameter to allow you to export select tables rather than the entire database.
+>
+> 3. Generated loot that used the `--whisper` command will now be whispered from the list of Unbestowed Loot.

 This [Roll20](http://roll20.net/) script generates loot according to the treasure tables in the Dungeon & Dragons 5th Edition Dungeon Master's Guide (DMG).
 It generates a random number (1d100) and displays the results in chat with options for showing the name of the character discovering the treasure, the name of the object from which the loot is taken, and more.
 LootGenerator will let you add your own special item to the generated loot, provides options for modifying the generation of each loot category, and allows you to import custom items to all loot categories.